 - Where we use certain service providers, we may use specific contracts approved by the European Commission which give Personal Data the same protection it has in Europe.
 For further details, see European Commission: Model contracts for the transfer of personal data to third countries.

-- Where we use providers based in the US, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to Personal Data shared between Europe and the US.
-For further details, see European Commission: EU-US Privacy Shield.
+- Where we use providers based in the US, we may transfer data to them if the appropriate Data Processing Addendums are in place.
+As of July 16, 2020, we no longer rely on the EU-U.S. Privacy Shield to transfer data that originated in the EEA or the UK to the US.

 Please contact us if you want further information on the specific mechanism used by us when transferring your Personal Data out of the EEA.